-There is a fine line between brilliant cuisine and performance art and The Beach House Movement walks it making Kitchen 218 one of the most popular Turks and Caicos restaurants on Providenciales.
+There is a fine line between brilliant cuisine and performance art .
+Kitchen 218 brilliantly walks that line, making it one of the most popular Turks and Caicos restaurants on Providenciales.

-Chef Cristian loves to work with many different cooking techniques to bring out the most amazing flavors.
-Expect a creative cuisine with no boundaries, expect styles from all over the world, and expect an extraordinary dining experience.
+Chef Cristian loves to work with many different cooking techniques to bring out amazing flavours in every dish that he prepares.
+When you dine at Kitchen 218, expect creative cuisine with no boundaries, food styles from across the glove, and an extraordinary dining experience.

 An elegant, yet relaxed atmosphere, that is true to the Beach House Turks and Caicos soul, can also be experienced in our culinary venue.